Thank you for your interest in working for NCST. We currently have two open positions.

 - Excellent communication skills, both written and oral.

-- Experience working in Detroit, MI or in metropolitan areas in the state of Ohio (ex.
-Toledo, Cleveland, Columbus, Dayton, or Cincinnati).
+- Experience working in Detroit, MI, Cleveland, OH, or in other metropolitan areas in Ohio (ex.
+Toledo, Columbus, Dayton, or Cincinnati).

 To apply for this position, please send a cover letter and resume to email@example.com.